FusionDTI: Fine-grained Binding Discovery with Token-level Fusion for Drug-Target Interaction

 \subsection{Ablation Study}

 The fine-grained interaction of drug and target representations is critical in DTI as it directly impacts the model's ability to infer potential binding sites.
 For FusionDTI, this interaction is facilitated by the CAN module, which markedly enhances the predictive accuracy by capturing the fine-grained interaction information between the drugs and targets.
-Table~\ref{fig:Ablation} demonstrates the impact of the CAN module on the prediction performance using the BindingDB dataset.
+Table~\ref{tab:w/o_can} demonstrates the impact of the CAN module on the prediction performance.
 When the fusion module is omitted, the model achieves an AUC of 0.954 and an accuracy of 0.894.
 Conversely, using the CAN module, there is a significant improvement, with the AUC increasing to 0.989 and the accuracy reaching 0.961.
 This highlights the effectiveness of the CAN module in improving the inference ability of FusionDTI.
-Additionally, in Table~\ref{tab:Aggregation}, we compare the performance of two aggregation strategies within the CAN module.
-The pooling strategy outperforms the CLS-based aggregation, achieving an AUC and AUPRC of 0.989 and 0.990, respectively.
-This comparison highlights the superior effectiveness of the pooling in aggregating contextual information.
-Thus, the integration of a CAN module, particularly employing a pooling aggregation strategy, is shown to be essential for making confident and accurate predictions.
+In Appendix~\ref{subsec:Efficiency_Analysis} and~\ref{subsec:time_complexity}, we further compare time-consuming and time complexity with baselines.